Adversarial training approach for local data debiasing: Experimental evaluation

-Just as in the other scenarios, the more the correlations with the sensitive attribute are removed, the higher the drop of discrimination as quantified by the $\myDI{}$, $\eqod_1$ as well as $\eqod_0$, and the lower the accuracy on the original decision attribute.
+\paragraph{Scenario 4 : local sanitization.} On this setup, we observe that the discrimination is lowered as the $\alpha$ coefficient increases.
+Similarly to other scenarios, the more the correlations with the sensitive attribute are removed, the higher the drop of discrimination as quantified by the $\myDI{}$, $\eqod_1$ as well as $\eqod_0$, and the lower the accuracy on the original decision attribute.
 For instance, with GB, we obtain $\myAcc{} = 0.83 \pm 0.039$, $\myDI{} = 0.035 \pm 0.022$ at $\alpha = 0.9875$ (the original values were $\myAcc{} = 0.86$ and $\myDI{} = 0.16$).
-With MLP which has the best \myDI{}, we observe: $\myAcc{} = 0.77 \pm 0.060$, $\myDI{} = 0.025 \pm 0.017$ This proves that \gansan{} can be used locally, for instance, deployed on a smartphone, allowing users to contribute to large datasets by sanitizing and sharing their information without relying on any third-party, with the guarantee that the sensitive attribute \gansan{} has been trained for is removed.
+With MLP which has the best \myDI{}, we observe: $\myAcc{} = 0.77 \pm 0.060$, $\myDI{} = 0.025 \pm 0.017$ This proves that \gansan{} can be used locally, thus allowing users to contribute to large datasets by sanitizing and sharing their information without relying on any third party, with the guarantee that the sensitive attribute \gansan{} has been trained for is removed.

 The drop of accuracy due to the local sanitization is $3.68\%$ on GB ($8\%$ with MLP).
 Thus, for application requiring a time-consuming training phase, using \gansan{} to sanitize profiles without retraining the classifier seems to be a good compromise.